-Dr. Kuehr is Head of the Sustainable Cycles Programme (SCYCLE) hosted by the Vice-Rectorate in Europe (ViE).
+Dr. Kuehr is Director of the Sustainable Cycles Programme (SCYCLE) hosted by the Vice-Rectorate in Europe (ViE).
 SCYCLE is focusing its work and activities on sustainable production, consumption and disposal.
-He also functions as Executive Secretary of the Solving the E-Waste Problem (StEP) Initiative which aims to initiate and develops just and environmentally safe solutions to the e-waste problem through analysis, planning and pilot-projects in joint cooperation with industry, governments, academia and NGOs.
+He is also Co-Founder of the Solving the E-Waste Problem (StEP) Initiative for which he served as Executive Secretary from 2007 till 2017.

 Since 1999 Dr. Kuehr served in various positions within the United Nations University such as Head of UNU-IAS SCYCLE, Head of UNU-ISP-SCYCLE, and Head of the UNU Zero Emissions Forum (ZEF) – European Focal Point.
 From 2000 to 2002 he was also Secretary to the Alliance for Global Eco-Structuring (AGES) under UNEP’s Cleaner Production Network.
 Dr. Kuehr has co-authored and co-edited several books, studies and proceedings, including “2014 Global E-waste Monitor” (2015), “Japan’s transnational environmental policy” (2011), “E-waste: From Recycling to Resources” (2010), “Computers and the Environment: Understanding and Managing their Impacts” (2004), whose research results have received acclaimed attention worldwide.
 He also publishes and lectures on, inter alia, environmental technology transfer, transnational environmental policies, strategic sustainable development and development cooperation.